Take it from the people who have done their fair share of driving in Outback Queensland, one of the best views of the region is above it.

 Flying to the outback is often overlooked (pun intended), but has plenty of perks if you know what to do.

-Regional Express, affectionately known as Rex, is one of only two commercial airlines who fly to the outback, landing in 18 towns across Outback Queensland.
+Regional Express, affectionately known as Rex, is one of three commercial airlines who fly to the outback, landing in 18 towns across Outback Queensland.
 That means you can hop from Brisbane to Birdsville for a midweek bevvie, jump from Cairns to Burketown for a weekend getaway, or skip from Townsville to Longreach to catch the sun set over the outback horizon.

 Not bad for a destination that otherwise could take a day in the car to even reach.